Finding an expert domestic violence lawyer can be difficult. RBX Law is here to help you.

 Domestic violence is abuse or threats of abuse between people in an intimate relationship (married or domestic partners, are dating or used to date, live or lived together, or have a child together).
-It is also when the abused person and the abusive person are closely related by blood or by marriage.
+It is also when the abused person is closely related to the abusive person by blood or by marriage.

 What is “Abuse”?

 Abuse is not just hitting.
 Abuse also includes: